farcaster-project/farcaster-node/doc/local-swap.md

 ## Make the offer

 Maker creates offer and start listening.
-Command used to print a hex representation of the offer that shall be shared with taker.
+Command used to print a serialized representation of the offer that shall be shared with taker.
 Additionally it spins up the listener awaiting for connection related to this offer (binded on `0.0.0.0:9735` with an offer public address of `127.0.0.1:9735`).

 ```
 swap1-cli make tb1q4gj53tuew3e6u4a32kdtle2q72su8te39dpceq\